How to set up a home yoga space?

 • Storage solutions: A basket or small shelf keeps props organised and maintains the peaceful atmosphere between sessions

-The atmosphere of your yoga space profoundly influences your ability to focus and connect with your practice.
-Consider these elements when designing your environment:
+The atmosphere of your yoga space profoundly influences your ability to focus, breathe deeply, and connect with your practice.
+From lighting temperature to background sound and natural scent, each sensory layer contributes to an environment that supports both energising morning flows and restorative evening sessions.
+Consider these elements when designing your home yoga setup:

 • Lighting design: Utilise soft, natural light for daytime practice and gentle candles or dim lamps for evening sessions, avoiding harsh overhead lighting